EricMFink/EmploymentLaw/_casebook/chap7.md

 #### § 12111 - Definitions

-As used in this subchapter:
+As used in this subchapter-number:

 **(1\) Commission**